-This report is the fifteenth tax expenditure budget prepared and submitted as required by Minnesota Statutes.
-It reflects Minnesota law after changes enacted in 2015.
+This report is the sixteenth tax expenditure budget prepared and submitted as required by Minnesota Statutes.
+It reflects Minnesota law after changes enacted in 2017.
+It does not reflect changes due to the federal Tax Cuts and Jobs Act enacted in December 2017.